Intrinsic Dimension of Geometric Data Sets: Geometry of Lipschitz functions

 \section{Geometry of Lipschitz functions}

 The purpose of this section is to provide some background on the structure of the set of $1$-Lipschitz functions on a metric space.
-Most importantly, this will include a review of recent work by Ben~Yaacov~\cite{BenYaacov}, see~\cref{proposition:lipschitz} below.
+Most importantly, this will include a review of recent work by~\citet{BenYaacov}, see Proposition~\ref{proposition:lipschitz} below.